 Introduction

 Our passage for study falls in the last section of the book of Isaiah known as Trito-Isaiah, chs.56-66.
-This section of Isaiah is a selection of prophetic poems, either from the hand of Isaiah or one of his disciples.
-It is most likely that an editor has selected and edited the collection at the time of the return of the Jews to Jerusalem around 450BC.
-There are hints that the temple has been rebuilt, but the walls are still broken down.
-Chapter 62 falls within a section dealing with Zion (chs.60-62).
-Chapter 62 is a prayer for Zion, with a fore-shadowing of its glorious fulfillment.
-Chapter 61 speaks of the Servant of Jehovah who will work to bring in this day of glory, while chapter 60 pictures the glorious fulfillment of that day in Zion.
+This section of Isaiah is a selection of prophetic poems, most probably from the hand of Isaiah, but possibly reworked by one of his disciples.
+It is most likely that a disciple of Isaiah has selected and edited the collection at the time of the return of the Jews to Jerusalem around 450BC.
+There are hints that the temple has been rebuilt, but the city walls are still broken down.
+Chapter 62 falls within a section dealing with Zion (chs.60-62) and serves as a prayer for Zion, with a fore-shadowing of its glorious fulfillment.
+Chapter 61 speaks of the Servant of Jehovah who will work to bring in the day of glory, while chapter 60 pictures the glorious fulfillment of that day in Zion.

 The passage

 The Anointed One of the Lord ("I") proclaims the coming day of glory for Jerusalem.
 This glory will shine out before all people (the "nations").
-The "righteousness" (declared right/approved by God - vindicated) of Israel will be seen by all.
-Zion will then be God's beautiful possession.
-No longer a "deserted" (forsaken) people, but a desirable and beautiful bride for the Lord.
+The vindication ("righteousness") of Israel will be seen by all.
+Zion will then be God's beautiful possession; no longer a forsaken ("deserted") people, but a desirable and beautiful bride for the Lord.
 The Lord's bride will be called "Hephzibah", my Delight (the name of Hezekiah's wife) and "Beulah" my Spouse.
 Just as a husband delights in his young bride, so will the Builder (the Lord.
 Not "sons") delight over Zion.
 In that day, Zion will have a new name and be showered with royal dignity.

 v1.
-We are again confronted by the first person singular "I", addressing the people of Zion (Jerusalem).
+We are again confronted by the first person singular, "I", addressing the people of Zion (Jerusalem).
 Some commentators argue that it is the prophet speaking, but it is far better to see this person as a messianic figure, the Anointed One.
-He is determined to act on behalf of Zion, giving the people a new status of righteous in the sight of God and rescuing ("salvation") them in the face of danger.
-His not keeping silent, nor remaining quiet, refers to inactivity.
-He will ceaselessly act for his people and this action will be brilliantly displayed.
+He is determined to act on behalf of Zion, setting the people right before God and rescuing ("salvation") them in the face of danger.
+His not keeping silent, and his not remaining quiet, reminds us that he will ceaselessly act for his people and this action will be brilliantly displayed.

 v2.
 The people of Zion will be a light to the nations and the Lord will call them by a new name.
-The Lord himself will give, or better, pick out, the new name.
+The Lord himself will pick out a new name.
 The name serves to describe the new nature, which along with the name, is given to the people by the Lord.

 v3.
 The people of Zion do not wear the crown, they are the crown.
 Zion will be a possession of the Lord, a possession of royal worth and dignity.